UKeming/BilibiliPopUpSearchTool/README.md

 command to start a new search

 ## Parameters
-If you don't specify any parameters, the program will create 10 threads for searching, and search from videos from aid 0-1000000
+If you don't specify any parameters, the program will create 10 threads for searching, and search keywords from videos from aid 0-1000000

 | Parameter | Explaination |Required|Default Value|
 |:----:|:----:|:----:|:----:|